Train Smarter: Have a Plan by Mick Wall

 - Breathing Test: Deep, but steady.

-- Take at least 24 hours recovery after a Marathon Pace run before your next workout.
+- Take at least 24 hours of recovery after a Marathon Pace run before your next workout.

 There is no need to run faster than Marathon Pace to get the desired effect.
 If you do run faster you will turn the session into a Tempo run and elicit more fatigue than required and warrant more recovery time.